top of page

 Hi, and welcome!
 I’m Dr. Medina Daniels, a trained behavioral scientist and licensed psychologist based in Los Angeles, California.

 I created this psychology center and practice to offer evidence-based, culturally responsive therapy and self-help educational tools that honor the whole person—mind, body, identity, and context.
 Throughout our clinical services and products, the mission is to make therapy and therapeutic knowledge accessible, authentic, fun, and effective for a wide diversity of folks.
-We are a match for you if you long to feel more alive, are invested in self inquiry, and are willing to make some changes to improve your well-being and quality of life.
-Because investing in a "process of change" is truly the only alternative to remaining stuck and entrenched in anxiety, internal thoughts, or external expectations.
+We are a match for you if you are feeling stuck or are unsure of how to get out from under your difficult emotions and thoughts.
+Our speciality areas include anxiety, OCD, trauma, mood disorders, addictions, and stress and life transitions.

-In a nutshell, our clinical services and educational products are designed to help people reconnect with their values and create meaningful lives—even in the midst of anxiety, stress, mood instability, addiction, and life transitions.
+In a nutshell, our clinical services and educational products are designed to help people get unstuck, feel more alive, and reconnect with their values, which we believe can be done even in the midst of difficult thoughts and emotions.

 Process of Change's Core Commitments: